-I feel especially pleased and honoured to write the foreword of this book because it is the first book supporting a Master's curriculum on EA (Enterprise Architecture) at Radboud University Nijmegen, the Netherlands.
-The book is also written for practitioners of EA in end-user organisations, and for IT-suppliers.
+I feel especially pleased and honored to write the foreword of this book because it is the first book supporting a Master's curriculum on Enterprise Architecture (EA) at Radboud University Nijmegen, the Netherlands.
+The book is also written for practitioners of EA in end-user organizations, and for IT-suppliers.
 The book focuses on the needs underlying enterprise architecture.
 The needs from a business perspective are considered, as well as the needs from the perspective of designers, engineers, and developers.

-As you can read in Chapter 3, there are many definitions of "Enterprise Architecture".
+As you can read in Chap.
+3, there are many definitions of "Enterprise Architecture."
 The authors of this book state: The variety in these definitions does seem to indicate that the field of enterprise architecture is still in its infancy.
 I would rather contribute this variety to growth, evolution, and enrichment within the EA domain, and to the tendency to define EA from the points of view of a variety of stakeholders.
 Many people (including myself) do still feel an urgent need for a converging EA-discipline, including international standards and acceptance.
-Sadly there have only been some weak signs of such a development up to now.
-Simply put: in my opinion EA has now evolved from infancy to adolescence.
+Sadly, there have only been some weak signs of such a development up to now.
+Simply put: In my opinion, EA has now evolved from infancy to adolescence.

-Twenty years after the first publications and books on Enterprise Architecture, the domain is evolving slowly, but in a straight line, towards a more business driven approach.
+Twenty years after the first publications and books on enterprise architecture, the domain is evolving slowly, but in a straight line, toward a more business driven approach.
 It has been transformed from process and technology driven to more business and information driven.
 In the last few years, it has also evolved from a framework-driven approach to a business-capability approach.
-This implies that the need for competencies with respect to information science and system engineering is extended with the need for "other" competencies, for example focusing on business stakeholder management or organisational problem diagnostics.
-As a result the activities and competencies of an enterprise architect are increasingly heterogeneous and evolve at least in two directions: towards an Architecture Engineering discipline and towards a discipline where Enterprise Architects work more closely to the Business.
+This implies that the need for competencies with respect to information science and system engineering is extended with the need for "other" competencies, for example, focusing on business stakeholder management or organizational problem diagnostics.
+As a result, the activities and competencies of an enterprise architect are increasingly heterogeneous and evolve at least in two directions: toward an architecture engineering discipline and toward a discipline where enterprise architects work more closely to the business.